WarrenGarabrandt/SMTPRelay/README.md

 You can run WinService.exe either as a service or as command line program, whichever you prefer, but don't run it as both at the same time.

 I Recommend you get SQLite Studio (https://github.com/pawelsalawa/sqlitestudio) and open the config.db file.
 Look in the System table and there are some parameters you can tweak.
 These will eventually be added to the configuration program, but that's still a TODO for now.

+# Planned Features
+1. Add system configuration options to a tab page in the configuration tool.
+(For now, these are configured directly in the database with SQLite Studio.)
+2. Storing mailbox items in separate mailbox databases, and allowing to configure where to store those.
+3. Add a simple mail client to allow viewing maildrop items in a mailbox.
+4. Add ability to look up and connect to mail servers for mail relay without a gateway configured for a user/device.
+5. Allow POP/IMAP access to mailboxes.
+6. Implement auth xoauth2 for SMTP connections (for example Microsoft 365).